tariqDeveloper/FDS-Captcha-Contact-Form/README.md

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to the plugin settings page located in the WordPress menu, and configure the plugin settings according to your needs.
+3. Go to the plugin settings page located in the WordPress settings menu, and configure the plugin settings according to your needs.
-4. Use the shortcodes or widgets provided by the plugin to display the plugin's features on your website.
+4. Use the shortcode provided by the plugin to display the plugin's features on your website.

 ## Usage

 To use this plugin, you can do the following:
-- Use the shortcode [shortcode_example] to display the feature on any post or page.
+- Use the shortcode [fds_captcha_display_form_] to display the feature on any post or page.
 - Use the settings provided in WordPress settings menu named "FDS Captcha".
 Here you can put a list of comma seprated emails where the form response should be sent.

 ## Tips